 Cellist Elena Ariza has amassed numerous competition wins and concerto appearances since she began playing cello at age four.
-She is currently pursuing an Artist Diploma from The Juilliard School, and previously received her Masters of Music from Juilliard and her Bachelor of Arts from Columbia University majoring in computer science, as part of its exchange program with Juilliard.
+She is currently pursuing an Artist Diploma at The Juilliard School, and previously received her Masters of Music from Juilliard and a Bachelor of Arts from Columbia University majoring in computer science, as part of its exchange program with Juilliard.

-Most recently, Elena won 1st prize at the 2022 Gustav Mahler Prize Cello Competition, 1st prize at the 2022 Philharmonic Society of Arlington Young Artist Competition, and was a finalist in both the 2021 and 2019 Juilliard Concerto Competition.
+Most recently, Elena organized and raised over $7,000 for Ukraine through a benefit cello recital partnered with the Mountain View Japanese Seventh-day Church.
+She also participated in the Perlman Music Program Chamber Music Workshop, playing with Itzhak Perlman, and attended the Domaine Forget de Charlevoix Festival in Quebec during the summer of 2022.
+Elena won 1st prize at the 2022 Gustav Mahler Prize Cello Competition, 1st prize at the 2022 Philharmonic Society of Arlington Young Artist Competition, and was a finalist in both the 2021 and 2019 Juilliard Concerto Competition.
 She participated in the Taos School of Music during the summer of 2021, and subsequently toured through Utah and Nevada, performing fundraising concerts for the Haitian earthquake with her long-time collaborator, pianist Misha Galant.

 While an undergrad at Columbia, she performed the Dvorak Concerto with the Columbia University Orchestra, under the direction of Jeffrey Milarsky.
 In 2018, she gave a world premiere performance of composer Hiroya Miura’s Lustral Shades, collaborating with esteemed musicians of the Japanese tradition.
 In 2017, she was invited to perform as part of the New World Symphony on one of its season concerts, under the baton of Michael Tilson Thomas.
 Featured on NPR’s From the Top in 2015, Elena also performed as a soloist at Davies Symphony Hall with the San Francisco Symphony Youth Orchestra.